haddocking/haddocking.github.io/education/molmod_online/index.md

 ### Part 3: [Protein-peptide data-driven docking](/education/molmod_online/docking)

 The third module introduces protein-peptide docking using the [HADDOCK2.4 web server](https://wenmr.science.uu.nl/haddock2.4/).
-It also introduces the CPORT web server for interface prediction, based on evolutionary conservation and other biophysical properties.
+It also introduces the ARCTIC3D web server for interface prediction, based on clustering of structural protein interface information.
 By the end of this tutorial, you should know how to:

 * setup a HADDOCK run